 Don't forget, watch Hannity tonight.

-Besides all the famous mob names, you will not believe the celebrities that turn up in this book.
+You will not believe the celebrities that turn up in this book.

-Everything's at BillO'Reilly.com.
+Everything's at billo'reilly.com.

-Uh Bill O'Reilly, how are you doing?
+Bill O'Reilly, how you doing?

-Good Mark.
+Good, Mark.

 Thanks for having me on.